hgluka/procsland/README.md

 ## Usage
 ```
-main.rkt [ <option> ... ]
+usage: main.rkt [ <option> ... ]
   procsland is an hex map island generator
   based on cellular automata.

- where <option> is one of
+<option> is one of

-  -W <SCREEN-WIDTH>, --screen-width <SCREEN-WIDTH> : width of the screen in pixels
+  -W <SCREEN-WIDTH>, --screen-width <SCREEN-WIDTH>
+     width of the screen in pixels
-  -H <SCREEN-HEIGHT>, --screen-height <SCREEN-HEIGHT> : height of the screen in pixels
+  -H <SCREEN-HEIGHT>, --screen-height <SCREEN-HEIGHT>
+     height of the screen in pixels
+  -e <MAP-HEIGHT>, --map-height <MAP-HEIGHT>
+     height of the map in (hex) tiles
+  -w <MAP-WIDTH>, --map-width <MAP-WIDTH>
-  -s <MAP-SIZE>, --map-size <MAP-SIZE> : size of the map in (hex) tiles
+     width of the map in (hex) tiles
-  -l <LAND-MASS>, --land-mass <LAND-MASS> : probability for land tiles to appear
+  -l <LAND-MASS>, --land-mass <LAND-MASS>
+     probability for land tiles to appear
+  -m <MOUNTAIN-MASS>, --mountain-mass <MOUNTAIN-MASS>
+     probability for mountain tiles to appear
+  -f <FOREST-MASS>, --forest-mass <FOREST-MASS>
+     probability for forest tiles to appear
+  -b <BEACH-MASS>, --beach-mass <BEACH-MASS>
+     probability for beach tiles to appear
-  -i <ITERATIONS>, --iterations <ITERATIONS> : number of iterations of the cellular automata to perform
+  -i <ITERATIONS>, --iterations <ITERATIONS>
+     number of iterations of the cellular automata to perform
+  --help, -h
-  --help, -h : Show this help
+     Show this help
+  --
-  -- : Do not treat any remaining argument as a switch (at this level)
+     Do not treat any remaining argument as a switch (at this level)

- Multiple single-letter switches can be combined after one `-'; for
+ Multiple single-letter switches can be combined after
-  example: `-h-' is the same as `-h --'
+ one `-`.
+For example, `-h-` is the same as `-h --`.
 ```
 ## Screenshot